nixworks/public/news/2010/06/11/README.md

 ##### Japan
 ### [Japanese Prime Minister Naoto Kan warns that the nation's economy is on "brink of collapse". ](/news/2010/06/11/japanese-prime-minister-naoto-kan-warns-that-the-nation-s-economy-is-on-brink-of-collapse.md)
-_Context: Japan, Prime Minister of Japan, Naoto Kan_
+_Context: Naoto Kan, Prime Minister of Japan, Japan_

 ##### Francois Bazaramba
 ### [Francois Bazaramba is sentenced to life imprisonment for his part in the 1994 Rwandan Genocide in Porvoo, Finland's first genocide trial. ](/news/2010/06/11/franassois-bazaramba-is-sentenced-to-life-imprisonment-for-his-part-in-the-1994-rwandan-genocide-in-porvoo-finland-s-first-genocide-trial.md)